From Spotlight: Your Home’s First Impression. Is It a Good One?

 As comedian Steven Wright used to joke, "It's a small world, but I wouldn't want to paint it."

-4 Exceptions That Make It OK to Paint Brick
+4 Exceptions That Make Painting Brick OK

 #1 If It's Already Been Painted